GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 #### Creating CustomResources (CR) at deployment time

-Solutions that wish to create instances of a CR at deployment time should be aware of the following:
+Solutions that wish to create instances of a CR at deployment time (rather than having customers create them) should be aware of the following:

 *   The CR can only be created after the CRD is installed.
 Given we [don't yet support resource ordering](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/issues/553),